slatedocs/slate/source/index.md

 The IdentityMind Engine exports a REST based Web Service interface over HTTPS, using JSON to encode service request and response data.

-A typical Merchant / IdentityMind interaction to validate a transaction is shown below:
+A typical merchant / IdentityMind interaction to validate a transaction is shown below:

 ![](http://i.imgur.com/4o540Tw.png)